Kentucky Bluegrass

 Cultivation: The preference is full to partial sun, mesic conditions, cool to warm temperatures, and fertile soil consisting of loam or clay-loam with a slightly acid to alkaline pH.
 Hot dry weather during the summer can cause this cool-season grass to die out in patches if it is not watered.

 Range & Habitat: Kentucky Bluegrass occurs in every county of Illinois and it is quite common (see Distribution Map).
-It was introduced from Europe as a lawn grass and pasture grass.
-Habitats include lawns, parks, pastures, roadsides, degraded prairies and weedy meadows, vacant lots, waste areas, open woodlands and savannas, limestone glades, and gravelly seeps.
+It was introduced into North America from Europe as a lawn grass and pasture grass.
+Habitats include lawns, parks, pastures, roadsides, degraded prairies, weedy meadows, vacant lots, waste areas, open woodlands, savannas, limestone glades, and gravelly seeps.
 This grass is usually found in areas with a history of human-related disturbance.
-While it is not considered a major invader (at least in Illinois), it is often found in some native habitats as described above.
+While it is not considered a major invasive species (at least in Illinois), it is often found in some native habitats as described above.
 Its capacity to recover from wildfires is poor.

 Faunal Associations: Kentucky Bluegrass is an attractive source of food to many insects.
-Many grasshoppers are known to feed on the foliage (see Grasshopper Table), particularly in areas that are not regularly mowed.
-The caterpillars of several butterflies and skippers also feed on the foliage; these include Cercyonis pegala (Common Wood Nymph), Megisto cymela (Little Wood Satyr), Amblyscirtes hegon (Pepper-and-Salt Skipper), Ancyloxypha numitor (Least Skipper), Hesperia leonardus (Leonard's Skipper), Hylephila phyleus (Fiery Skipper), Poanes hobomok (Hobomok's Skipper), Polites peckius (Peck's Skipper), and Polites themistocles (Tawny-Edged Skipper).
-Other insects that feed on Kentucky Bluegrass include Leptoterna dolobratus (Meadow Plant Bug), several stinkbugs, the aphid Rhopalomyzus poae and other aphids, the leafhoppers Doratura stylata and Latalus sayi, the billbugs Sphenophorus parvulus and Sphenophorus zeae, the leaf beetles Oulema melanopus and Psylliodes cucullatus, the larvae of the moths Cosmiotes illectella and Feltia jaculifera (Dingy Cutworm), the larvae of Popillia japonica (Japanese Beetle) and several Phyllophaga spp.
-(June Bugs), and the thrips Anaphothrips obscura.
-Among vertebrate animals, the foliage of Kentucky Bluegrass is a major food source of the Canada Goose, particularly in parks with ponds.
+Many grasshoppers are known to feed on the foliage (see Grasshopper Table) of this grass, particularly in areas that are not regularly mowed.
+The caterpillars of several butterflies and skippers also feed on the foliage; these include Cercyonis pegala (Common Wood Nymph), Megisto cymela (Little Wood Satyr), Amblyscirtes hegon (Pepper-and-Salt Skipper), Ancyloxypha numitor (Least Skipper), Hylephila phyleus (Fiery Skipper), Polites peckius (Peck's Skipper), and Polites themistocles (Tawny-Edged Skipper).
+Other insects that feed on Kentucky Bluegrass include larvae of the moth Arugisa latiorella (Common Arugisa), Leptoterna dolobratus (Meadow Plant Bug) and Trigonotylus caelestialium (Rice Leaf Bug), several stinkbugs, Schizaphis graminum (Greenbug) and other aphids, the leafhopper Latalus sayii, Sphenophorus parvulus (Bluegrass Billbug) and Sphenophorus zeae (Timothy Billbug), Oulema melanopus (Cereal Leaf Beetle), Ataenius spretulus (Black Fairway Beetle) and Cyclocephala borealis (Northern Masked Chafer), larvae of the gall wasps Tetramesa captivum and Tetramesa maculata, larvae of the fly Cerodontha dorsalis (Grass Sheath Miner), larvae of the gall fly Isocolpodia graminis, Gryllus pennsylvanicus (Fall Field Cricket), and the thrips Anaphothrips obscura.
+Among vertebrate animals, the foliage of Kentucky Bluegrass is a major source of food for the Canada Goose, particularly in parks with ponds.
 Birds that eat the seeds or seedheads include the Wild Turkey, Ring-Necked Pheasant, Greater Prairie Chicken, Mourning Dove, Field Sparrow, and House Sparrow.
 Kentucky Blue Grass provides preferred pasturage to horses, cattle, and other livestock; it is also eaten by the Cottontail Rabbit and Meadow Vole.

 Photographic Location: A lawn at the apartment complex of the webmaster in Urbana, Illinois.

 Comments: This grass has been introduced everywhere and it has become ubiquitous.
-It is undoubtedly the most common Poa sp.
-(Bluegrass) in Illinois.
-Distinguishing different Bluegrass species can be tricky; it often requires a 10x hand lens while examining the lemmas of the spikelets.
+It is undoubtedly the most common bluegrass in Illinois.
+Distinguishing different bluegrass species (Poa spp.) can be difficult; this task often requires a 10x hand lens or a 30x field microscope while examining the lemmas of the spikelets.
+Because many different cultivars have been developed, Kentucky Bluegrass (Poa pratensis) is both genetically and morphologically diverse.
 Unlike some species in this genus, Kentucky Bluegrass forms a turf from long rhizomes.
-Its lemmas have 5 nerves; the central and marginal nerves are finely pubescent on the lower half of each lemma, while the intermediate nerves are hairless.
-Other Bluegrass species are pubescent along the intermediate veins as well, or they may lack pubescent veins on their lemmas altogether.
-As a group, Bluegrass species differ from many other grasses by the small tuft of webby hair that is usually found at the base of their lemmas.
+Its lemmas have 5 visible veins; the midvein and marginal veins are finely hairy on the lower half of each lemma, while the intermediate veins are hairless.
+Other bluegrass species are finely hairy along the intermediate veins as well, or they may lack fine hairs along the veins of their lemmas altogether.
+As a group, bluegrass species differ from many other grasses by the small tufts of webby hair that are usually found at the bottom of their lemmas.

 Return